mdn/content/files/en-us/web/api/html_dom_api/microtask_guide/index.md

 If the message we just added to the array is the first one, we enqueue a microtask that will send a batch.
 The microtask will execute, as always, when the JavaScript execution path reaches the top level, just before running callbacks.
 That means that any further calls to `sendMessage()` made in the interim will push their messages onto the message queue, but because of the array length check before adding a microtask, no new microtask is enqueued.

 When the microtask runs, then, it has an array of potentially many messages waiting for it.
 It starts by encoding it as JSON using the {{jsxref("JSON.stringify()")}} method.
 After that, the array's contents aren't needed anymore, so we empty the `messageQueue` array.
-Finally, we use the {{domxref("fetch()")}} method to send the JSON string to the server.
+Finally, we use the {{domxref("Window/fetch", "fetch()")}} method to send the JSON string to the server.

 This lets every call to `sendMessage()` made during the same iteration of the event loop add their messages to the same `fetch()` operation, without potentially having other tasks such as timeouts or the like delay the transmission.